 Operation Phantom Fury

-The operation was titled Operation Phantom Fury and Operation Al-Fajr (The Dawn) with only two objectives: retake the city from the insurgents and capture Abu Musab al-Zarqawi, a notorious al-Qaeda leader and future founder of Daesh (ISIS).
+The mission, dubbed Operation Phantom Fury and Operation Al-Fajr (The Dawn), had two primary objectives: to reclaim control of the city from the insurgents and to capture Abu Musab al-Zarqawi, a notorious al-Qaeda leader who would later become the founder of Daesh (ISIS).

-With sparks kicking up around him, Shane ran to the fatally wounded Marine, grabbed his collar, and attempted to pull him to safety.
-But the enemy was unrelenting, and within seconds, Shane spun to the ground.
+Shane had been an infantryman since he was 18, and his experience in combat was evident as he dashed out into the line of fire to save his fellow Marine.
+With sparks flying around him, he ran to the fatally wounded Marine, grabbed his collar, and attempted to pull him to safety.
+However, despite his efforts, the enemy continued to fire, and Shane was hit and fell to the ground.

 The photos ran in Leatherneck Magazine—the magazine of the Marines—a month later under a simple headline: “Uncommon Valor.”

 Warning: The photo set below may be disturbing to some and personal to others.
 There is no intended disrespect in its use; it only illustrates the trials and tribulations the Marine force experienced during the battle.

 This event is a powerful reminder of the bravery and selflessness exhibited by our men and women in uniform, who put themselves in harm’s way to protect the lives and freedom of others.
 The sacrifices made by these brave individuals are immeasurable, and their unwavering commitment to duty and service inspires us all.

 We honor the memory of Sergeant Lonny Wells and extend our deepest gratitude to Gunnery Sgt.
 Ryan P. Shane and all those who have served and continue to serve our country with distinction and honor.
 Their service and sacrifice will never be forgotten.

 2 thoughts on “Marine Ryan P. Shane and uncommon valor during the Second Battle of Fallujah”